joelostblom/apsc-160/apsc160-lec7-array-functions.md

 <br>

 That’s it!
-Those were all the new concept I wanted to introduce today, great job everyone!
-Let’s finish up by reviewing what we learned today.
+Those were all the new concepts we are learning today, great job everyone!
+Let’s finish up by reviewing what we went through.

 # Which new skills did we learn today

--   Create functions that take arrays as inputs.
+1. Create functions that take arrays as inputs.

 -   Arrays decay to pointers when passed as function input.
 -   The notation `function(array[])` indicates that a function expects an array pointer.
 -   The array size must be calculated before it decays to a pointer.

--   Store computed values either in the original or a new array inside a function.
+2. Store computed values either in the original or a new array inside a function.

 -   Modifications done to the pointer will overwrite the original array.
 -   If we want to avoid overwriting, we need to pass a second array pointer indicating where to store the new values.